LuckyL00ser/WeatherApp/README.md

 # WeatherApp
-Simple app made to gather and store weather data about cities created at workshops.
+Simple app made to collect and store weather data about cities created as homework.